harness/delegate-dockerfile/README.md

 This repository provides the Harness delegate Dockerfile.
 You can use this Dockerfile to build custom delegate images.

-The repository includes the following versions of the Dockerfile.
+The repository includes the following versions of the delegate Dockerfile.

 ## Dockerfile

-Dockerfile: Through this you can create the delegate image with tools.
-We have added below tools by default in this image.
+Use `Dockerfile` to create the delegate image with tools.
+This image includes the following tools by default.

   - `kubectl` v1.24.3
   - `helm` v2.13.1